Key points

 Adapting to changes in rivers and wetlands in NSW

 Everyone in NSW depends on healthy rivers and wetlands.
 The NSW Government is supporting local governments, landholders and communities to adapt to the impacts of climate change on our rivers and wetlands.
-One of the main ways we’re doing this is by using local knowledge to identify potential threats and response options can help communities prepare for climate change.
+One of the main ways we’re doing this is by using local knowledge to identify potential threats and response options that can help communities prepare for climate change.

 Adapting to changes in coastal regions